oracle/terraform-provider-oci/website/docs/d/log_analytics_namespace_scheduled_tasks.html.markdown

 * `namespace` - (Required) The Logging Analytics namespace used for the request.
 * `target_service` - (Optional) The target service to use for filtering.
 * `task_type` - (Required when kind=STANDARD) Required parameter to specify schedule task type.
+* `template_id` - (Optional) A filter to return only scheduled tasks whose stream action templateId matches the given id  exactly.

 ## Attributes Reference